 - During their two weeks Ordinary Paternity Leave, most employees are entitled to Statutory Paternity Pay (SPP) from their employers

-- If you earn less than the Lower Earnings Limit (LEL) for National Insurance contributions (currently £116, increasing to £118 from April 2019), you’re not eligible for SPP but have the right to unpaid paternity leave if you meet the other conditions
+- If you earn less than the Lower Earnings Limit (LEL) for National Insurance contributions (currently £123 per week or £533 per month), you’re not eligible for SPP but have the right to unpaid paternity leave if you meet the other conditions

 - ‘Workers’ may be eligible for SPP (not leave) if you meet the other qualifying conditions above (see under ‘Eligibility’).

-The government has published an ‘online calculator’ so you can work out what maternity, paternity or shared parental pay you may be entitled to – which you can see here.
+In January 2015, the government published an ‘online calculator’ so you can work out what maternity, paternity or shared parental pay you may be entitled to – which you can see here.

 Notice of intention to take Paternity Leave